 The “Casa Anfa” project was developed on the historic site of Casablanca’s former airport.
-The goal is to give Casablanca, the economic capital of the country, an international dimension.
+The goal is to grant Casablanca, the economic capital of the country, an international dimension.

 A historic location